Peach Hand Pies

 The ingredients that come together to make peach hand pies are a simple combination of pantry items most of us have on hand.
 Add in a few peaches and you can whip these up!

-Whether you decide to use my pie dough recipe, or to run with your own I find it useful to keep this simple ratio in mind: 3 parts flour, 2 parts fat, 1 part liquid.
-This ratio will yield a short crust that will work for most recipes, just keep in mind ratios usually work best with weight not volume measurements, so be sure to use your kitchen scale!
+This will yield a short crust that will work for most recipes, just keep in mind it works best with weight not volume measurements, so be sure to use your kitchen scale!

 Step 1 – Make your short crust dough